chenjianjx/srb4j/README.md

 Login with social account is also an OAuth2 process with grant_type=password.

 1. Your client logs in with google/facebook sdk and obtain an OpenId token (Google) or an access token
-2. Your client then logs in srb4j back end using the social token obtain above, with username = the-social-token and password = anything
+2. Your client then logs in srb4j backend using the social token obtain above, with username = the-social-token and password = anything
-3. The srb4j back end will verify the token by calling google/facebook, then create a user account with the returned email if it is a new user, and finally returns a srb4j-hosted access token to the client.
+3. The srb4j backend will verify the token by calling google/facebook, then create a user account with the returned email if it is a new user, and finally returns a srb4j-hosted access token to the client.
-4. The client will then talk to the srb4j back end using srb4j-hosted token.
+4. The client will then talk to the srb4j backend using srb4j-hosted token.

 For client-side samples, see [this demo](https://github.com/chenjianjx/srb4jfullsample/blob/master/demo-client/src/test/java/com/github/chenjianjx/srb4jfullsample/democlient/fo/rest/auth/DemoClientFoAuthUiMain.java).
 The samples are for java desktop client, but android/ios clients will be similar.

 ### Source of user

-Every user has a property called "source" decided by where this user is from, such as "google", "facebook" and "local". "local" means the user is registered on the srb4j back end.
+Every user has a property called "source" decided by where this user is from, such as "google", "facebook" and "local". "local" means the user is registered on the srb4j backend.

 ### Other authentication features
 See [FoAuthTokenResource] (https://github.com/chenjianjx/srb4jfullsample/blob/master/webapp/src/main/java/com/github/chenjianjx/srb4jfullsample/webapp/fo/rest/auth/FoAuthTokenResource.java ) for more authentication features, such as token refreshing, password resetting and random code login.